polyipseity/information/special/academia/HKUST/COMP 1942/project/phase 3/submission.md

 | ------------------------------------------------------------------------ | -------------------------------------------------------------------------------------- |
 | ![Model 1: Validation: Lift Chart](attachments/model1_validation_lc.png) | ![Model 1: Validation: Decile-wise Lift Chart](attachments/model1_validation_dwlc.png) |

-#### Model 1: Importance
+#### Model 1: Examples

 TODO

 #### Model 1: Conclusion

+First, for the model interpretation, ...
+TODO

-The accuracy drops from 81.3% in the training dataset to 77.25% in the validation dataset.
-This is rather significant compared to other models, as we will see later.
-It shows that _k_-nearest neighbors is inferior at generalizing to new data.
+Next, for the model performance, the accuracy drops from 81.3% in the training dataset to 77.25% in the validation dataset, a 4.05% point decrease.
+This is a rather significant drop compared to other models, as we will see later.
+The validation accuracy is also significantly lower than other models.

 Specifically, we can observe both its specificity (84.4% to 81.9%) and sensitivity (76.4% to 70.0%) drops significantly.
 This shows _k_-nearest neighbors is inferior at predicting both `<=50k` and `>50k` for unseen data.

 The above makes sense if you consider that _k_-nearest neighbors does prediction by looking at the _k_-nearest data points in the training dataset.
 If a data point is new, it might be very far away from any data points in the training dataset, so predicting such a data point would be inaccurate.
 So it makes sense that _k_-nearest neighbors is inferior at predicting new data.

+To conclude, for predicting the test dataset, we should probably use other better models, as the test dataset is unseen data.

 ### Model 2